 Natural language processing (NLP) is a cornerstone of AI, with programs like Siri and Alexa becoming the crucial link between us and the technology we use.

-The drive for customer service works both ways.
-Digital consultancy Rain recently began working with companies to develop apps for Amazon’s Echo products which breakdown customer feedback to inform future product developments.
-Greg Hedges, VP of emerging experiences at Rain, recently told AdWeek, “If [laundry detergent manufacturer] Tide learns someone is asking about a specific stain and fabric combination, and it’s not one they’ve encountered before, maybe a new product comes out of that.
+Digital consultancy Rain began working with companies to develop apps for Amazon’s Echo products which break down customer feedback to inform future product developments.
+Greg Hedges, VP of emerging experiences at Rain, told AdWeek, “If [laundry detergent manufacturer] Tide learns someone is asking about a specific stain and fabric combination, and it’s not one they’ve encountered before, maybe a new product comes out of that.
 With voice, it’s almost like a focus group of one.”

 The ability for NLP to reliably deliver accurate results means that such search engines can, by corollary, identify where they don’t have the information being requested.
 As such the degree of accuracy can be used to highlight flaws in databases which can then be filled, further spurring development.